- What is a Project Timeline?

 Automatically set a project baseline (once you’ve completed filling in your project timeline) by using the settings bar.
 Once set, our tool will automatically compare planned to actual progress.

-Turn your timeline into an active planning tool by using it as a springboard to assign tasks to your team.
+Turn your project management timeline into an active planning tool by using it as a springboard to assign tasks to your team.

-Teams can be assigned tasks directly from our Gantt.
+Teams can be assigned tasks directly from our Gantt chart.
 They can then easily collaborate by commenting at the task level to facilitate working with teammates who work different shifts.

 Best Practices in Making a Project Management Timeline

-When you’re making a project timeline, there are a few things to include to ensure your timeline is as accurate as possible.
+When you’re making a project management timeline, there are a few tools and practices that will help you to ensure it is as accurate as possible.

 Project Timeline Template